Even if you have no music talent, you might be able to make some cool sound effects. Music is nice, but sound effects make if feel like a real game.

-They should be rather short. end every effect with C00, and put the C00 on its own line.
+They should be rather short.
+End every effect with C00, and put the C00 on its own line.

 Save.
 Now, export to NSF file.

-Include the sounds data in crt0.s under sounds_data:, and make sure FT_SFX_ENABLE is set at the top, and also that FT_SFX_STREAMS is 1.
+And make sure FT_SFX_ENABLE is set at the top, and also that FT_SFX_STREAMS is 1.
 The init code will initialize our sound effects.
 Having 1 stream means that only 1 sfx can play at once.

 We just need to call the sound effects like…

 sfx_play(sfx,channel).
 Channel means stream, use channel = 0, since we have only 1 activated.